CrunchyData/pg_featureserv/hugo/content/usage/query_data.md

 http://localhost:9000/collections/ne.countries/items?filter=continent='Europe' AND pop_est<2000000
 ```

-### Specify filter coordinate system
+### Filter geometry coordinate system

-The coordinate system used by geometry literals in the filter expression
+By default the coordinate system of geometry literals in the filter expressionis
+is assumed to be 4326 (geodetic).
+A different coordinate system
 can be specified by using the query parameter `filter-crs=SRID`.

 #### Example